IngridMorstrad/IngridMorstrad.github.io/content/posts/thoughts/2024-12-15-a-guide-to-finances-securing-the-foundation.md

 For some of the initial questions, I've used something that I couldn't have in 2017, LLMs :)

 Q: Can you provide more details on how to calculate THE_GOAL?
 What specific categories or expenses should be considered when envisioning an ideal life?
 A: I'd definitely consider the biggest expenses you're likely to have.
 Housing (whether you rent or buy), car(s), vacations (budget for the level of luxury you want), and a monthly budget for food and utilities.
 If you plan to have kids or pets, budget for those as well.
+Update: As pointed out by a friend, factoring in taxes for the amount you'd liquidate yearly & health-care expenses are important things to consider too.

 Q: Why is 0.04 (or the other suggested numbers) used as the divisor to determine financial independence?
 What's the reasoning behind this calculation?
 A: Great question!
 This comes from the 4% withdrawal rate "rule".
 For over 150 years (since 1871), you can withdraw your investments at a 4% rate and almost always live the rest of your life without going bankrupt.
 3% is even safer, as you're withdrawing a smaller % of your investments.
 Here's a [visualization](https://engaging-data.com/visualizing-4-rule/) you can play around with to see all scenarios since 1871!